nightscout/trio-docs/docs/configuration/settings/features/remote-control.md

 To ensure security, these commands are protected by a shared secret located on the Trio user's Remote Control menu screen, which must be entered in the *LoopFollow* app.

 !!! warning "Important"
-    The ability for the Trio app to be remotely controlled will be **disabled** when `Enable Remote Control` is turned OFF even if you have *LoopFollow* configured with the correct shared secret.
-This is for the protection of the Trio user, that they **always** are the primary controller of their insulin dosing app.
+    The ability for the Trio app to be remotely controlled will be **disabled** when `Enable Remote Control` is turned OFF, even if you have *LoopFollow* configured with the correct shared secret.
+This is for the protection of the Trio user, so that they **always** are the primary controller of their insulin dosing app.

 ## LoopFollow App: Remote Settings